AToMPM/atompm/doc/overview.rst

 First Usage
 -----------
-When first opening the user interface at `localhost:8124/atompm`, the user is presented with a login screen.
+When first opening the user interface at http://localhost:8124/atompm (or a remote AToMPM server), the user is presented with a login screen.

 .. image:: img/first_login_screen.png
     :scale: 50